futuretap/InAppSettingsKit/README.md

 `MessageUI.framework` is needed for `MFMailComposeViewController` and can be added in the "Link Binary With Libraries" Section.
 Use the + icon.

+To disable ARC select all IASK* source files in the "Compile Sources" section, press Enter, insert `-fno-objc-arc` and then "Done".

 iCloud sync
 ===========
 To sync your `NSUserDefaults` with iCloud, there's another project called [FTiCloudSync](https://github.com/futuretap/FTiCloudSync) which is implemented as a category on `NSUserDefaults`: All write and remove requests are automatically forwarded to iCloud and all updates from iCloud are automatically stored in `NSUserDefaults`.
 InAppSettingsKit automatically updates the UI if the standard `NSUserDefaults` based store is used.